 You may lose weight during the first couple of weeks after your surgery.
-You may regain the weight slowly as your appetite and capacity for food improves, but not everyone does.
+You may regain the weight slowly as your appetite and amount of food you can eat increases but not everyone does.
 Your goal is to maintain your new weight.

 When is it safe for me to drive?

-You may resume driving 2 to 3 weeks after surgery as long as you are not taking pain medication that may make you drowsy.
+You may resume driving 2 to 3 weeks after your surgery as long as you aren’t taking pain medication that may make you drowsy.

 What exercises can I do?

 Exercise will help you gain strength and feel better.
 Walking and stair climbing are excellent forms of exercise.
 Gradually increase the distance you walk.
 Climb stairs slowly, resting or stopping as needed.
 Ask your doctor or nurse before starting more strenuous exercises.

 Check with your doctor before you do any heavy lifting.
 Normally, you shouldn’t lift anything heavier than 10 pounds (4.5 kilograms) for at least 6 weeks.
 Ask your doctor how long you should avoid heavy lifting.

 When is my first appointment after my surgery?

 Your first appointment after surgery will be 1 to 2 weeks after you leave the hospital.
 Your nurse will give you instructions on how to make this appointment, including the phone number to call.